EPA Launches $7 Billion Grant Program to Provide Residential Solar Panels to Low-Income Communities

 Credit: Canadian Solar

 The (EPA) has unveiled a new competitive grant program worth $7 billion, with the goal of granting low-income communities access to residential solar panels.
-This initiative is the latest effort by the Biden administration to promote renewable energy and sustainability across the United States.
+This initiative is the latest effort by the Biden administration to promote and sustainability across the United States.

 EPA Administrator Michael Regan expressed his enthusiasm for the initiative, stating, “This historic boost in solar investments will advance millions of residential solar projects nationwide, protect people and the planet, and deliver environmental justice.”